Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Other things that 5G may be capable of doing in the future including giving you the ability to see how new furniture will look in your home using augmented reality, trying on clothes at home using virtual reality, scanning products while in-store to see online reviews, and powering driverless cars.
-If you own a business, you could use drones to monitor health and safety across a site, or even control a robotic crane from the comfort of your office.
+Other things that 5G may be capable of in the future include allowing you to see how new furniture looks in your home using augmented reality, trying on clothes at home using virtual reality, scanning products while in-store to see online reviews and powering driverless cars.
+If you own a business, you could use drones to monitor health and safety across a site or even control a robotic crane from the comfort of your office.

 What to be aware of

 - More expensive.
 As it only just launched at the end of 2019, it’s hard to get a clear picture of what the costs of 5G are going to be compared to 4G plans.
-Vodafone is not charging for 5G until June 2020 for customers with eligible 4G mobile plans, and there isn’t an indication of what plans will cost after that.
-Spark only has one 5G wireless option that sits under the tiered Unplan plan and this works out at $10 more a month than fibre and copper connections.
-We can presume that 5G is going to be more expensive than 4G across both mobile and wireless broadband, which is understandable due to being a new technology.
+Vodafone charges $10 per month as an add-on, and Spark is available for no extra charge until at least July 2021.
+We can presume that 5G is going to be more expensive than 4G across both mobile and wireless broadband, which is understandable due to it being a new technology.

 - More data usage.
 You will potentially use more data while on 5G due to its speed, so you should consider having an unlimited plan instead of worrying about reaching your data limit each month.

 - Not necessary for everyone.
 While 5G promises to change the way we live and improve business operations and services, this might not necessarily matter much to you.
-Many of us have been doing pretty well with what 4G provides, so unless you are a heavy gamer, frequent Netflix streamer or run your business through the internet, you may be fine without it.
-4G and 5G will coexist together, just like 3G and 4G do now, so you are not going to be left behind.
+Many of us have been doing pretty well with what 4G provides.
+So, unless you are a heavy gamer, frequent Netflix streamer or run your business through the Internet, you may be fine without it.
+4G and 5G are going coexist, just like 3G and 4G do now, so you are not going to be left behind.

 - Anti-5G protests.
 You may have caught some news about anti-5G activists protesting the rollout due to health and environment safety.
-However, the Ministry of Health states that there is nothing different about 5G to other radio frequency signals so it is not deemed to be dangerous in the interest of public health.
+However, the Ministry of Health states that 5G is no different from other radio frequency signals, so it is not deemed to be dangerous to public health.

-While 5G certainly has many benefits for streamers or gamers, heavy internet users and businesses, this technology is still getting off the ground.
-In a couple of years, we expect that there will be more New Zealanders able to use 5G, but for now many will only be able to experience speedy internet with ultra-fast broadband where available.
+While 5G certainly has many benefits for streamers or gamers, heavy Internet users and businesses, this technology is still getting off the ground.
+In a couple of years, we expect that there will be more New Zealanders able to use 5G, but for now many can only experience speedy Internet with ultra-fast broadband where available.

 More guides on Finder